Ransomware attacks cost organizations billions of dollars each year with no indication of stopping.

 Overview

 Ransomware attacks are primarily spread through social engineering tactics that trick users into believing that malicious emails came from a legitimate organization or person.
-These emails will contain trojan or worm disguised as a legitimate file.
+These emails will contain a trojan or worm disguised as a legitimate file.
 Once infected, the malicious code travels through the infected device and even through the network to encrypt files.
 Ransomware attacks can create headaches for the general public but can also cost organizations and businesses millions of dollars and days of down time to recover.

 The goal of a ransomware attack is to create enough damage to a system that it would be more economically beneficial for the victim to pay the hackers to decrypt the files versus recovering from backups.
 The United States government does not recommend victims of ransomware attacks to pay the attackers, since that will only embolden them.
 However, in the case of the WannaCry outbreak of 2017, many health and governmental organizations felt like they had no other choice but to pay the hackers in order to re-gain access to their mission critical data.